 Some people make their own bias tape, but using a ready-made version is the easiest way to go about it.
 If you’re wondering how to use bias tape, you should start by learning more about what bias tape is and how you can sew it for different projects.

 Bias tape is a fabric strip that was cut with a pair of sewing scissors at a 45-degree angle across the fabric’s weave.
-The angle is also referred to as the bias of the fabric.
+The angle is also referred to as the Trusted SourceGrain (textile) - Wikipedia The bias grain of a piece of woven fabric, usually referred to simply as “the bias”, is any grain that falls between the straight and cross grains.
+When the grain is at 45 degrees to its warp and weft threads it is referred to as “true bias.” en.wikipedia.org .
 These fabric strips are then used for various sewing projects, mostly to cover the raw edges of fabric.
 While you can buy packaged bias tape in various widths, it’s very easy to cut your own from fabric.

 There are two main ways to sew bias tape: single fold and double fold.
 Single fold offers a simple edge finish and is typically used around clothing necklines and armholes.
 Double fold is often used for quilting, necklines, and decorative finishes and makes the finished product look neat and professional.

 Single fold bias tape is typically used around highly curved areas, so the first step is to press it into a curve.
 Next, open up one side and pin it to the raw edge of the fabric.
 When you get back to the point where you started pinning, overlap the ends by ½ inch and stitch along the fold.

 Double fold bias tape is cut on the diagonal and pressed along its length in quarters.
 You can use it to finish a raw edge or for decorative purposes.
 To sew a double fold bias tape, open the tape and then pin the raw edge and the fabric together, paying attention that the sides are right.
 You can this with the help of a sewing machine or by hand.